...

 Raleway

-Raleway is an elegant ultra-light sans serif font type.
-It is ideal to use with headlines and large-size text but is short in length.
+Raleway is an elegant, ultra-light sans-serif font type.
+It is ideal to use with headlines and large-size text, but is short in length.
 Raleway would be the perfect brand font for a food and beverage business.

 Roboto

 Roboto does have a slightly mechanical feel to its letters, and yet it is comfortable to read.
 It was initially designed by Google to become the Android system font.
-And now Youtube and Flipkart.
+And now YouTube and Flipkart.

-Best fonts pairings for eCommerce
+Best Fonts for eCommerce Websites (2026)

 Don’t use more than 2-3 fonts